anatelli10/gmail-api-chrome-extension/README.md

 ## Gmail API in Chrome Extension Demo

 Simple Google Chrome extension that displays the signed in Chrome user's Gmail inbox.
 Originally was going to be a completely different extension but ran into technology limitations.
-Leverages Chrome Identity and Gmail APIs.
-If you are using this as a reference, check out [this file from my Packages for Gmail Back-End repo](https://github.com/anatelli10/packages-for-gmail-back-end/blob/main/accounts/account.service.js) for message body parsing and retrieving more than 100 messages.
+If you are using this as a reference to do something similar, check out [this file from my Packages for Gmail Back-End repo](https://github.com/anatelli10/packages-for-gmail-back-end/blob/main/accounts/account.service.js) for message body parsing and retrieving more than 100 messages.

 ![signin](https://user-images.githubusercontent.com/70483566/129666373-ad95851c-aff1-4c65-87e7-e83320b2c3ef.png)
 ![inbox](https://user-images.githubusercontent.com/70483566/129666376-3b24cdb2-c40f-43d5-82b0-c7942d034782.png)